Juke34/AliNe/README.md

 ## Foreword

 AliNe is a pipeline written in nextflow that aims to efficienlty align reads against a reference genome.

+A QC with FastQC is made at each step if option activated.
+A trimming is feasible before alignment if option activated.
+The pipeline deals with all quality encoding ('sanger', 'solexa', 'illumina-1.3+', 'illumina-1.5+', 'illumina-1.8+').
+All fastq will be standardised in Phred+33 for downstream alignments by seqkit.
 You can choose to run one or several aligner in parallel.

 Here is the list of implemented aligners: